2017 LENA Early Language Conference

 Solving the early language crisis means reaching all the adults who impact a child’s life: parents, caregivers, and educators.
 To connect these touchpoints, we are convening experts in social change, education, healthcare, funding, and research at a multi-disciplinary colloquy in Vail, Colorado.

-On the evening of the 12th, the conference will begin with a networking welcome reception.
+On the evening of September 12th, the conference will begin with a networking welcome reception.
 A full day of presentations will follow on the 13th, and a half day session will close out the event on the 14th.
-Plenary speakers include:
+Download the conference schedule.

 Patricia Kuhl, PhD